The people making decisions about what we hear in entertainment and media are overwhelmingly white.

 - We are committed to Black leadership by 2023 in partnership with In for 13

-- 50% of the partner companies we work with, will be owned by underrepresented people
+- 50% of the partner companies we work with, will be owned by historically marginalized communities

 - Our hiring framework seeks untraditional talent by defining each hire not by education level or corporate experience, but by life experience, track record, and skill